ryanslikesocool/NSMetadataToolbox/Sources/NSMetadataToolbox/Documentation.docc/Articles/QuickStart.md

 import NSMetadataToolbox

-// Declare the attribute key... extension NSMetadataAttribute {
+// Declare the attribute key... struct MyCustomValueMetadataAttributeKey: NSMetadataAttributeKey {
-	struct MyCustomValueKey: NSMetadataAttributeKey {
 	// The type of attribute value that the `attributeKey` points to. typealias Value = String

-		// The key used to access the attribute value. static let attributeKey: String = "MyCustomValueKey"
+	// The key used to access the attribute value. static let attributeKey: String = "MyCustomValueKey" }
-	}
-}
 ```